kentcdodds/genie/README.md

   enteredMagicWords: [object | optional]
 });
 /*
- * Returns the current genie options.
+ * Allows you to set the attributes of genie and returns the current genie options.
  *  1. wishes: All wishes (wishObject described above) currently registered
  *  2. previousId: The number used to auto-generate wish Ids if an id is not
  *    provided when a wish is registered.